plt109/csms_genie/README.md

 This modified GENIE neutrino cross-section spline package attempts to incorporate the CSMS DIS neutrino cross-sections into the native GENIE neutrino cross-section splines.

 ### Modifications to native GENIE cross-section splines
-This neutrino cross-section spline package is designed such that the user can just download the spline package, specify this spline package .xml file to be used using the '--cross-sections' flag while generating events in GENIE, and GENIE will generate the neutrino events according to:
+This neutrino cross-section spline package is designed such that the user can just download the spline package, specify this spline package .xml file to be used using the `--cross-sections` flag while generating events in GENIE, and GENIE will generate the neutrino events according to:

 - Native GENIE neutrino cross-section for neutrino energies below 70 GeV
 - A mixture of native GENIE neutrino cross-section and CSMS cross-section in the transition region from 70-200 GeV